 In 2019, Jumpstart (RCJP) launched The Angels + Refugee Entrepreneurs Program in collaboration with Angel Investors Ontario.
 This program aims to empower and support refugee entrepreneurs.
 Aside from receiving help in preparing their plans and presentations, refugee newcomers are given the opportunity to pitch their ideas to angel investors.

 In September, 2019, the organization, Scale Without Borders launched.
 It aims to organize a series of events featuring “trailblazing newcomer tech entrepreneurs from around the world to share their stories of success, challenges, and advice.”

 Helping refugees immigrate to Canada as skilled workers

 Some sponsors may be seeking to help a family member of already-settled, refugee newcomers also come to Canada.
 If such a family member has IT expertise, consider an alternate admission route.
 Even if this person might be officially certified as a refugee, immigrating as a highly skilled worker may be much quicker.

 Consider, for example, the program of the American non-profit, Talent Beyond Boundaries (TBB).
-Although this is a U.S.-based organization, it is helping skilled refugees come to Canada, as well as to Australia, and soon perhaps, the UK (but, ironically, not yet the USA, given the current political environment.)
+Although this is a U.S.-based organization, it is helping skilled refugees come to Canada, as well as to Australia (but, ironically, not yet the USA, given the current political environment.)
 The program’s objective is to have refugees admitted as skilled workers in the “economic immigration” category, rather than under the much smaller, “refugee” classification.
 TBB views economic immigration as an additional solution to refugee resettlement.
 It believes that opening this economic pathway for eligible refugees would serve to increase the mobility options available to refugees worldwide.